Skip to Main Content

 The bottom line

-Corporate cards perks and tools that can be valuable to any employee, saving you from the burden of having to put business purchases on your personal credit cards and maxing out your credit.
+Corporate cards have perks and tools that can be valuable to any employee, saving you from the burden of having to put business purchases on your personal credit cards and maxing out your credit.
 However, it’s also a big responsibility, and you’ll want to make sure to use your card exactly as your company intends.